securitybunker/databunker/README.md

 ## Application data separation

 When creating application, I suppose you do not want to mix your customer data with data from other applications.
-In addition to personal information record, Data Bunker provides you a way to store your app user information in a specific type of record for that.
-So, you can retrieve only your app' user personal information.
-For example you can store user shipping information in an additional app table.
+In addition to personal information record, Data Bunker provides you a way to store your app customer information in a specific type of record for that.
+So, you can retrieve only your app' customer personal information.
+For example you can store customer shipping information in an additional app table.

 ![picture](images/create-user-app-record.png)